angular/angular/aio/content/guide/providers.md

 <!-- KW--Make a diagram here -->
 Register a provider with a component when you must limit a service instance to a component and its component tree, that is, its child components.
 For example, a user editing component, `UserEditorComponent`, that needs a private copy of a caching `UserService` should register the `UserService` with the `UserEditorComponent`.
 Then each new instance of the `UserEditorComponent` gets its own cached service instance.

+{@a singleton-services}
+{@a component-child-injectors}

+## Injector hierarchy and service instances

+Services are singletons within the scope of an injector, which means there is at most one instance of a service in a given injector.

+Angular DI has a [hierarchical injection system](guide/hierarchical-dependency-injection), which means that nested injectors can create their own service instances.
+Whenever Angular creates a new instance of a component that has `providers` specified in `@Component()`, it also creates a new child injector for that instance.
+Similarly, when a new NgModule is lazy-loaded at run time, Angular can create an injector for it with its own providers.

+Child modules and component injectors are independent of each other, and create their own separate instances of the provided services.
+When Angular destroys an NgModule or component instance, it also destroys that injector and that injector's service instances.

+For more information, see [Hierarchical injectors](guide/hierarchical-dependency-injection).

 <hr>